Home > Blog > Managing water without networks: continuous monitoring thanks to satellite IoT

 142 Md $

-In rural or mountainous regions, many waterways still lack instrumentation.
-Without GSM coverage, reservoirs, canals, and dams remain difficult to monitor—even though they play a key role during floods or droughts.
+In rural or mountainous regions, many waterways are still not instrumented.
+Without GSM coverage, reservoirs, canals, and retention basins remain difficult to monitor, even though they play a key role during floods or droughts.

-The challenges of water—aging infrastructure, pollution, resource levels—require .
-But in the field, terrestrial networks aren’t enough.
+But in the field, terrestrial networks are not enough.

 How can we help you better monitor your water resources?